ArbitrumFoundation/governance/docs/security-council-mgmt.md

 Process for selecting and voting for the new cohort of Security council members.

+1. **Candidate registration (7 days)** Candidates must put themselves up for nomination in order to receive votes.
-1. **Nominee Selection (7 days).** Candidates must gain 0.2% of total votable tokens in order to make it to the next step.
+2. **Nominee selection (7 days).** Candidates must gain 0.2% of total votable tokens in order to make it to the next step.
-2. **Compliance check by Foundation (14 days).** As dictated in the Constitution, the selected nominees must undergo a compliance check to ensure they comply with the legal requirements, service agreements, and additional rules dictated by the Constitution.
+3. **Compliance check by Foundation (14 days).** As dictated in the Constitution, the selected nominees must undergo a compliance check to ensure they comply with the legal requirements, service agreements, and additional rules dictated by the Constitution.
-3. **Member election (21 days).** Votes are cast and the top 6 nominees are selected.
+4. **Member election (21 days).** Votes are cast and the top 6 nominees are selected.

 ## Update Stages